sroycode/zapdos/README.md

 6. Supports rudimentary replication.
 All write queries go to master, read queries are on slave.
 If master goes down one slave becomes master.
 See README.REPLICATION.md for details.

+7. There is now support for a separate search store for text data.
+Basic idea is to have local data queries which will mostly be location based in one index and wiki data which will mostly be text based in another.

 ## Run using Docker